John Jackson (astronomer): Greenwich Observatory

 In 1914 a vacancy as Chief Assistant arose at the Royal Observatory Greenwich and Jackson was selected by the Astronomer Royal, Sir Frank Watson Dyson.
 During a Zeppelin raid on London Jackson was in the observatory grounds studying the Moon.
 Urged to take shelter from the bombs by Dyson, Jackson is reported to have said 'the observatory was built to observe the Moon, and I am going to observe the Moon'.

 In 1917 Jackson was granted a commission in the Royal Engineers.
 He was sent to France to work on sound ranging, but in the spring of 1918, after the German armies breakthrough and advances, he was sent to the British Fourth Army as a trigonometrical survey officer, plotting artillery trajectories.
 His experience of observing and his knowledge of spherical astronomy meant he was suitably qualified to carry out this work, even resorting to observations of the Sun to help determine ranges and positions.

 Jackson returned from France in 1919 and resumed his duties at Greenwich.
 The first extensive task he undertook was to prepare for publication all of the observations he had made of double stars, working on this with Herbert Hall Turner, the Savilian Professor of Astronomy at Oxford University.
-Jackson also worked on calculating the rotation of the planet Neptune revising the accepted notion of a 7-hour rotation to 19 hours with a possible error of 20 percent, not too far from the true figure of 15.8 hours.
+Jackson also worked on calculating the rotation of the planet Neptune revising the accepted notion of a 7-hour rotation to 19 hours with a possible error of 20 per cent, not too far from the true figure of 15.8 hours.